emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 **Failure**: The target is unaffected and thinks you were talking to them normally, not casting a spell on them.
 **Critical Failure**: The target is unaffected and knows you tried to control it.

-Critical Success The target is unaffected and knows you tried to control it.
-Success The target is unaffected and thinks you were talking to them normally, not casting a spell on them.
-Failure The target immediately follows your suggestion.
-The spell has a duration of 1 minute, or until the target has completed a finite suggestion or the suggestion becomes self-destructive or has other obvious negative effects.
-Critical Failure As failure, but the base duration is 1 hour.

 You can use this Flourish once per day.

 ### Sweeping Charge